dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 #### Hard Grid method

-Icons, font-size, and other components' sizes are multiples of 8, so they snap to a strict 8 Point Grid.
+This method is a combination of both of these grids.
+Icons, font-size, and other components' sizes are multiples of 8, so they snap to a strict 8px Grid.
 However, the space between elements is not.
 Users have to adjust the margins for **the typography to sit on the baseline (as it should).**

 The biggest drawback with the Hard Grid method is settings the space on a case-per-case.
 Which makes it tedious and a less appreciated candidate for implementation.